-Natural uranium is a weakly radioactive metal that occurs in many types of rock.
-Natural uranium can be found at low levels in some drinking water sources and foods.
-Enriched uranium is derived from natural uranium and is much more radioactive.
+Natural uranium is a weakly radioactive metal that is found in many types of rock, and low levels of it can end up in some drinking water sources and foods.
+Enriched uranium is derived from natural uranium, but is much more radioactive.
 Enriched uranium is used as fuel in nuclear power plants and in nuclear weapons.
 Depleted uranium, a byproduct of uranium processing, is used in military and medical applications.
 Depleted uranium can have toxic effects similar to natural uranium, but is less radioactive.

 Uranium is found in:

-- Drinking water sources in some places, such as parts of the Central Valley and some areas of Southern California.
+- Drinking water sources in some places, such as parts of the Central Valley and some areas in Southern California.

-- Some foods, such as root vegetables and leafy greens, grown in areas containing uranium in soil or water.
+- Some foods, such as root vegetables and leafy greens, grown in areas that have uranium in the soil or water.

-- Radiation-shielding equipment containing depleted uranium, used in medical and other applications.
+- Radiation-shielding equipment made with depleted uranium, used in medical and other applications.

 - Specialized ammunition and other military equipment made with depleted uranium.

 - Can cause kidney damage.

 - If your water comes from a private well, have it tested for metals, including uranium.
 (If your water comes from a public water supplier, it is already tested regularly for uranium.)

 - If you work with uranium, follow all occupational safety guidelines for your industry.